 It is also the most action-orientated of the Gospels.
 Forty times Mark uses a Greek word usually rendered immediately or at once to portray the licketly-split action.
 In Mark, there are plenty of action-sequences.

 The Gospel of Mark is the shortest of the four Gospels.
 It stresses the true identity of Jesus - he's the One promised long ago whom God would send to rescue the world.
 So it shouldn't surprise us that he possessed and exercised unique authority.
 Actually, his authority bothered a lot of people including those regarded as especially in touch with God!

 Balmoral Chapel has long been known as a communtiy that values the example and teaching of our Lord.
 As we work through Mark's tight summary of Jesus' life, we hope you will be encourged "to obey everything" Jesus commanded (Mt.
 28.20).

 On July 27th, Fred Thomson will be teaching on Mark 2:18-3:6 titled "It's a Tradition".
 Judaism had clear boundaries about what a godly person could and couldn't do on a religious holiday (Sabbath).
 Jesus crossed those boundaries too.
 He's trying to make an important point... what?

-Please feel welcome to join us on Sunday at 10:30 AM as we worship together with singing (a mix of contemporary & traditional), prayer, expository teaching from the scriptures, all followed by fellowship over “coffee & sweets”.
-In addition, on the last Sunday of the month, we will also meet from 9-10 AM for a service of communion, sharing and hymns.
+Please feel welcome to join us on Sunday at 10:30 AM as we worship together with singing (a mix of contemporary & traditional), prayer, expository teaching from the scriptures, and communion, all followed by fellowship over “coffee & sweets”.
+In addition, on the last Sunday of the month, we also meet from 9-10 AM for a service of communion, sharing and hymns.
 Everyone is welcome to join as we worship God together.